-The Capabilities Approach: Expanding the Definition of Well-being redefining poverty by focusing on what individuals are able to do and be referred to as their "capabilities" rather than just their income or possessions (Sen, 1999).
+The Capabilities Approach: Expanding the Definition of Well-being Amartya Sen's Capabilities Approach provides a theoretical foundation for redefining poverty by focusing on what individuals are able to do and be referred to as their "capabilities" rather than just their income or possessions (Sen, 1999).
 As earlier argued by Sen (1999), poverty should be understood as a deprivation of basic capabilities, which can include not only economic constraints but also lack of access to education, healthcare, and the ability to participate in community life.